 For long-term partial denture use, a cast metal framework is often incorporated into the denture to achieve lightness and strength and to prevent breakage.

-At Vernon Denture Clinic, we provide cast frameworks in two specific metals:
+We provide cast frameworks in two specific metals:

 For patients with allergies or tissue reactions to other types of metals, titanium causes far fewer reactions and irritations.